Graceshiks/Portfolio-MobileFirst/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio-MobileFirst <a name="about-project"></a>
+# 📖 Portfolio <a name="about-project"></a>
-> I created Portfolio-MobileFirst using HTML and CSS.
-This is my first milestone at microverse.
+> This website shows a sneak peek into the projects I have developed and deployed, showcasing my skills in HTML and CSS.With a passion for web development, I have honed my expertise in these technologies to create stunning and functional websites.
 ## 🛠 Built With <a name="built-with"></a>

 - HTML